TylerTheFox/Monero-TipBot/README.md

 * !buytickets [amount]

 ## Requirements
-* IntenseCon Daemon
+* IntenseCon/Monero Daemon
-* IntenseCoin RPC
+* IntenseCoin/Monero RPC
 * Discord Token
-* TCP Port 11000 to 11100 free to bind
+* TCP Port 11000 to 11100 free to bind (can be redefined in config)

 ## Dependencies (included)